oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

    ![Image showing selection of Database Software Image](./images/custom.png)

-   Select the appropriate compartment and Select DB Image created in earlier lab as below.
+   Select the appropriate compartment and select DB Image created in earlier lab as below.

    ![Image showing custom software images created earlier](./images/dbimage.png)

 **13. Provide SYS password.**

-   Enter SYS password which is same as the SYS password of the Source Database.
+   Enter SYS password which is same as the SYS password of the source database.

    ![Image showing the provision to enter SYS password](./images/sys.png)